Beef Osso Bucco

 - Skim fat from cooking juices; transfer juices to a large saucepan.
 Bring to a boil.
 Combine cornstarch and water until smooth; gradually stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 - In a small bowl, combine the gremolata ingredients.
 Serve beef with gremolata and sauce.
-Yield: 6 servings.
+If desired serve over polenta.